-This is a smaller community hospital which draws from the local area directly across the Potomac River from Georgetown, including a large immigrant population.
+VHC has been a part of our residency training program since the 1940’s.
+This hospital, which draws from the diverse local area directly across the Potomac River from Georgetown, serves the community of Northern Virginia which includes a large immigrant population.
 The hospital has an 18-bed combined ICU/CCU with full support staff and facilities.
 Residents on the general medicine service treat common diseases prevalent in the local community.
 The attending staff are experienced physicians with a longstanding commitment to teaching.
-There is an opportunity for leadership and teaching fourth and third year medical students in addition to conference presentations and journal club.
-Several of the VHC attending staff have recently involved Georgetown residents in their office practices, providing a popular exposure to outpatient private practice.
+VHC is a core clinical teaching site for our medical students who rotate with us on the wards.
+House staff at VHC lead clinical teams, supervise learners, present at morning report sessions, and lead journal club sessions.
 The teaching service is organized by one full-time faculty member and two faculty members who spend approximately 50% of their clinical time entirely dedicated to the teaching program.
 The faculty includes an ambulatory care coordinator who also arranges ambulatory community-based experience for students and residents, including an elective in women’s health, an outpatient HIV clinic and experiences in public health.
-Virginia Hospital Center is also a site for residents’ continuity practice.
+Virginia Hospital Center is one of three sites for our residents’ continuity practice.

 Veterans Affairs Medical Center